SeamusMullan/cherrybomb/docs/README.md

 # Welcome to CherryBomb

-CherryBomb is a desktop application for social media content analysis, prediction, and optimization.
-It enables content creators and marketers to scrape social media accounts, build datasets, analyze trends, and predict the performance of future content before publishing.
+CherryBomb is a powerful desktop application for social media content analysis, trend prediction, and performance optimization.
+It enables users to scrape data from multiple social media platforms, build comprehensive datasets, analyze engagement patterns, and predict the performance of future content before publishing.

-This documentation provides all the information you need to get started with CherryBomb, understand its features, and contribute to its development.
+This documentation provides all the information you need to get started with CherryBomb, understand its features, and implement your own social media analytics workflow.

+## Key Features

+- **Multi-Platform Data Collection**: Scrape content, engagement metrics, and audience data from major social media platforms (Instagram, TikTok, YouTube, Twitter, etc.)
+- **Comprehensive Dataset Management**: Build, organize, and maintain datasets for analysis and ML model training
+- **Advanced Trend Analysis**: Identify patterns and emerging trends across platforms and content types
+- **Performance Prediction**: Forecast engagement metrics for draft content before publishing
+- **Content Optimization**: Get AI-powered recommendations to improve content performance
+- **Cross-Platform Support**: Work with all major social media platforms in a single application
+- **Offline Processing**: Analyze data and make predictions even without internet connection
+- **Secure Local Storage**: Keep all your data secure on your local machine

+## Desktop Application

+CherryBomb is designed as a cross-platform desktop application built with Electron, providing:

+- **Native Performance**: Fast data processing and analysis
+- **Offline Capability**: Work with your data without internet access
+- **Local Data Control**: Keep sensitive data on your own machine
+- **Seamless Updates**: Automatic updates to keep the latest features
+- **Cross-Platform Support**: Available for Windows, macOS, and Linux

 ## Getting Started